MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-set-up.md

 Select the prerequisites for the programming language used to create your app.

 > [!NOTE]
 > Kusto client libraries are compatible with JavaScript and TypeScript.
-To convert TypeScript examples to JavaScript, remove type annotations used for variables, parameters, and return values.
+To convert TypeScript examples to JavaScript, simply remove the type annotations used for variables, parameters, and return values.

 ### [C\#](#tab/csharp)